-Learn best practices for CPA’s participation in ATB litigation, find out about the ATB’s mediation program and small claims procedure, receive an overview of recent ATB and appellate court decisions, and more
+During this session, you’ll learn best practices for a CPA’s participation in Appellate Tax Board (ATB) litigation, examine the ATB’s mediation program and small claims procedure, receive an overview of recent ATB and appellate court decisions and more.

 The past year produced two "once in a generation" changes to state and local taxes – federal tax reform and a repudiation of 50 years of Supreme Court jurisprudence regarding state tax jurisdiction.
 We’ll discuss how states are responding and more importantly, how they should respond.
 This panel will roam the sizzling state tax landscape discussing topics such as the state taxation of Global Intangible Low Taxed Income (GILTI), the ascendancy of economic nexus, the future of the Streamlined Sales and Use Tax Agreement (SSUTA) and sales tax simplification, the potential divergence of federal and state income tax approaches and the bright and dark side to state fiscal outlooks.

 Cryptocurrencies and blockchain technology continue to be a global phenomenon.
 While many regulators, governments, banks and many companies are aware of its importance and impact, some are still getting up to speed.
 There are currently over 1,600 types of cryptocurrencies today which are built using blockchain technology.
 Having a high-level understanding will help guide practitioners through this changing business landscape and address the questions and concerns of their clients.
 By attending this session, attendees will gain: